 Service & Support

-You should purchase a support and/or damage plan for your equipment.
-We recommend a three or four year agreement for the best coverage.
+Purchase a support and/or damage plan for your equipment.
+We recommend a multi-year agreement for the best coverage.
 Due to liabilities and warranty restrictions, IT staff members are not permitted to perform hardware repair work on personally-owned equipment.

-It is a good idea to have anti-malware / anti-spyware software, or use a security suite which provides both anti-virus and anti-malware in one software package.
+Anti-malware / anti-spyware software, or a security suite which provides similar functionality, is also recommended.
 Enable your computer’s firewall for additional protection.

 Peripherals & Accessories

-When deciding on peripheral devices such as printers, speakers, docks, external hard drives, etc, please remember to take residence hall desk space into account.
+When considering peripheral devices such as printers, speakers, docks, external hard drives, etc., take residence hall desk space into account.

-Microsoft Office 2013 Professional is available on all public computer lab workstations, and Office 365 is available free of charge to all students, faculty, and staff on up to five computers and up to five tablets.
-If you choose to purchase Office for your personal computer it should be version 2010 or newer for Windows; for Macs, 2011 or newer.
+Microsoft Office is available on all public computer lab workstations, and Office 365 is available free of charge to all students, faculty, and staff on up to five computers and up to five mobile devices.
+If you choose to purchase Office for your personal computer, select version 2013 or newer for Windows or 2011 or newer for Macs.

-Additionally, all students are provided with a lifelong Gmail@Valpo account which includes full Google Drive functionality.
+Additionally, all students are provided with a lifetime Gmail@Valpo account, including full Google

 College / Program Requirements